Farm to School: A Comprehensive Review from 2010-2020

 - Farm to school activities aim to improve nutritional outcomes for K-12 students.

-- A multi-pronged study of farm to school efforts since 2010.
+- We conducted a multi-pronged study of farm to school efforts since 2010.

-- A cumulative description of farm to school activities over the last decade.
+- The study produced a cumulative description of farm to school activities over the last decade.

 Abt Associates examined farm to school efforts across the country through a multi-pronged approach: